 - If you continue to stay in the green zone, your doctor may lower your daily asthma medicines.

 Yellow means Caution.

 - You are in the yellow zone if your peak flow is 50% to 79% of your personal best measurement.
 You may not have any symptoms, but your lung function is reduced.
 When symptoms are present, they may be mild to moderate, or may keep you from your normal activities or disturb your sleep.

 - Being in the yellow zone means that you should take action.
 Your action plan should state what medicines you need to take, how much to take, and when to take them.

 - If you keep going into the yellow zone from the green zone, talk with your doctor.
 You may need a different medicine.
 Or the doses of your medicines may need to be increased.

-Red zone.
-Red means STOP.
+Red means DANGER.

 - You are in the red zone if your peak flow is less than 50% of your personal best measurement.
 Your symptoms will be severe, and you may cough and be very short of breath.

 - If your symptoms and peak flow are in the red zone, follow your action plan.